sivajeetsabdakar/HawkeRoute/README.md

 ## Key Features

 - **Hawker/Vendor Discovery:** Residents can view a list of active hawkers/vendors, their products, and locations in real-time.
-- **AI Chat Assistant:** Integrated Gemini AI chat assistant answers user queries about vendors, products, and platform usage.
-- **AI Route Optimization:** Hawkers receive AI-powered route suggestions (using Gemini API) to maximize efficiency and profits.
+- **AI Route Optimization:** Hawkers receive custom algorithm -powered route suggestions to maximize efficiency and profits.
 - **Order Placement & Tracking:** Residents can place orders and track vendor deliveries (prototype feature).